 - The silver statue of the famous Tsongkhapa from Amdo, made during the 16th century in Western Mongolia.

 The Vajradhara Temple was built between 1840 and 1841.
 It’s made of stones and bricks, with ceilings in ceramic and gold-plated decorations.
 On the main altar of Dzu Temple, we can see a statue of Buddha standing with his two disciples, which was made in Dolon Nuur, Inner Mongolia, at the beginning of the 19th century.
-There is a religious service everyday.
+There is a religious service every day.

 The building “Dedanprovan” was built at the beginning of the 20th century on two floors, to become the library of the fifth incarnation of the living Buddha Luvsanchultimjigmed Dambiijantsan.
 Its ceilings are in ceramic and it also has very high valued golden-plated decorations.
 In 1904, the 13th Dalai Lama lived there.
-Today, the fifth building, called library, is used as library for Gandantegchinlen Monastery and has more than 50.000 books, and 1 million sutras written in Mongolian, Tibetan and Sanskrit.
+Today, the fifth building, called "Library", is used as a library for Gandantegchinlen Monastery and has more than 50.000 books, and 1 million sutras written in Mongolian, Tibetan, and Sanskrit.
 We also find surgical instruments dating from the 16th century.

 Moreover, the temples house the ”Eight Noble Decorations”, ”Damdin Choijil”, some representations of the Mahayana, of the lord Hinayana, and of the Bodhisattva, and also sixteen representations of Arhat made by Mongolian, Tibetan and Indian artists.
 Embroideries and paintings representing the Bodhisattva made by a Mongolian artist, and a large number of satirical designs and cartoons, are also housed in the monastery.

 When His Holiness Dalai Lama made a Kalachakra initiation at Varanesi, India, in 1990, he announced that the next initiation would take place in Mongolia, at Gandantegchinlen Monastery.
 So the Mongolians immediately started the preparations and the reconstruction of the datsan.
 The initiation took place in 1995, but before it, Tibetan teachers visited the place and taught the lamas living there how to make a sand mandala.
-During the summer 1995, His Holiness Dalai Lama visited the place and made the initiation.
+During summer 1995, His Holiness Dalai Lama visited the place and made the initiation.
 Since that day, the datsan performs each year a Kalachakra ritual, on the 15th of the last month of spring (lunar calendar).

 The 8th Bogd Jevzundamba created the teaching centre Idgachoinzinlin.
 Its practices are based on the works of the Tibetan scholar Sera Jebzunpa.
 The datsan was destroyed in 1938.
 The old disciples Tserendemchig and Naidan wanted to restore their datsan, so this reopened in 1990.
 A new temple was inaugurated in 2004.